retailnext/node-radius/README.md

 - secret (required): RADIUS shared secret
 - identifier (optional): packet identifer number (defaults to a random number from 0 to 255)
 - attributes (optional): RADIUS attributes you want to add to the packet
-- callback (optional): if provided, encode will operate asynchronously.
-The first argument to the callback will be an error, if any, and the second argument will be the encoded packet.
-If callback is not provided, encode will return the encoded packet synchronously.
-See the note on asynchronicity near the end of this README.
 - add_message_authenticator (optional): a boolean value controlling whether the library adds the Message-Authenticator HMAC to the packet.
 See below for more details.

 encode will automatically add the Message-Authenticator when: